Watering Foundation: Protecting Foundations during Drought and Water Restrictions

 1. Plant, grow and water plants around the foundation

 Plants growing around the foundation of your house will protect the foundation by holding the soil and moderating the temperature of the soil.
 Plant roots hold the soil and keep the soil from eroding away from the house.
-Plants shade the soil therefore keeping the hot summer sun from evaporating water from the soil.
+Plants shade the soil, therefore, keeping the hot summer sun from evaporating water from the soil.
 Plants transpire moisture into the air from the leaves of the plants creating a cooling effect.
 Of course, plants require water to stay alive and thrive.
 When drought restrictions are limiting the number of times you are allowed to irrigate, you must make sure you are watering the most efficient way possible to take advantage of the limited irrigation time.
 Check your sprinklers to make sure each one is working properly.
 Set your irrigation controller to water several short cycles instead of one long cycle.
 This is called ‘cycle and soak’ irrigation method.
 See instruction in the irrigation controller manual or call the manufacturer for instructions.
-Maintain a 2 to 4 inch layer of mulch under the shrubs.
-Mulch will prevent evaporation of moisture form the soil and allow irrigation and rainfall to enter the soil more efficiently.
+Maintain a 2 to 4-inch layer of mulch under the shrubs.
+Mulch will prevent evaporation of moisture from the soil and allow irrigation and rainfall to enter the soil more efficiently.
 Do not pile up mulch onto the foundation.
 You always want to be able to check for soil separation and termite tunnels.
 You want to be able to see the foundation where it meets your siding or brick facing.

 2. Create a dedicated irrigation zone around the house for watering foundation